-The Central Park Guardian fund was founded on May 22, 2010 to provide a meaningful way for citizens and guests to leave their footprint on the splendor of Central Park.
-Resources generated through the Central Park Guardian fund will help improve and enhance the natural beauty of Central Park.
+The Grand Central Guardian fund was founded on May 22, 2010 to provide a meaningful way for citizens and guests to leave their footprint on the splendor of Grand Central.
+Resources generated through the Grand Central Guardian fund will help improve and enhance the natural beauty of Grand Central.
 This 172-acre gem stands as a tribute to the passionate citizens of Grand Prairie who have a long heritage of supporting quality of life issues in their community.

-The Central Park Guardian fund has developed several areas of interest for one to donate monies and resources including; Art, Landscape, Fishing, Park Amenities, Recreation Amenities, Memorial Trees and General Park Support.
-Outside of these areas, citizens are invited to talk to the Parks and Recreation Department regarding specialized gift requests.
+The Grand Central Guardian fund has developed several areas of interest for one to donate monies and resources including; Art, Landscape, Fishing, Park Amenities, Recreation Amenities, Memorial Trees and General Park Support.
+Outside of these areas, citizens are invited to talk to the Parks, Arts & Recreation Department regarding specialized gift requests.

-The Central Park Guardian members will receive discounts and other premiums through-out the year as a way of saying thanks for you selfless and meaningful support to Grand Prairie’s Central Park.
+The Grand Central Guardian members will receive discounts and other premiums throughout the year as a way of saying thanks for their selfless and meaningful support to Grand Prairie’s Grand Central.

-The Guardians continue in their support of educating and promoting the Monarch Butterfly at Central Park through the Flight of the Monarch Celebration.
-The Flight of the Monarch is the Texas Parks and Recreation Society 2014 Lone Star Programming Award winner!
-Central Park is also home to a Purple Martin Sanctuary, and the inaugural Marty Party was a state award winner in 2015.
+The Guardians continue in their support of educating and promoting the Monarch Butterfly at Grand Central through the Flight of the Monarch Celebration.
+The Flight of the Monarch is the Texas Recreation and Park Society (TRAPS) 2014 Lone Star Programming Award winner and the 2016 Excellence in Programming Special Event Award!
+Grand Central is home to the Purple Martin Sanctuary, and the inaugural Marty Party event was a state award winner in 2015.

-Mae Smith is the proud Coordinator of the Central Park Guardians.
-For more information on how you can leave your thumbprint on Central Park, please call Mae at 972-237-8107 or email email@example.com.
+For more information on how you can leave your thumbprint on Grand Central, contact Mae Smith, Coordinator of the Grand Central Guardians, at 972-237-8107 or email@example.com.

 Flight of the Monarch

 Grand Prairie will celebrate the annual migration of the monarch butterfly from North America to Central Mexico on Saturday, Sept.
-24 from 10am to 4pm at Grand Central, State Highway 161 between Arkansas Lane and Warrior Trail.
+23 from 10am to 4pm at Grand Central, State Highway 161 between Arkansas Lane and Warrior Trail.
 Remote parking is available to and from the event.
-This FREE event will include three Monarch butterfly releases at noon, 2pm & 4pm, a kid zone with bounce houses, rock climbing and children crafts, Costume Contest Arts & Crafts vendors, and food Back by popular demand, four time Grammy nominee Trout Fishing in America will also perform live on stage.
-Trout Fishing in America is an eclectic folk/rock band best known for family music and kids’ songs.
-Songs like “My Hair Had a Party Last Night,” “18 Wheels on a Big Rig,” and “When I Was a Dinosaur” have earned them a place in the hearts of kids and parents everywhere.
-Ezra on guitar and banjo stands 6’8″ tall while Keith on bass stretches to 5’5 1/2″ on a humid day.
-Ezra is more playful and extroverted while Keith is more serious and reserved.
-Each of them bring out the best in the other and the joy that comes from this musical interaction is contagious and impossible to deny.
+This FREE event will include three Monarch butterfly releases at noon, 2pm & 4pm, a kid zone with petting zoo, photos with Mater and Lightning McQueen and children crafts, Costume Contest Arts & Crafts vendors, food and live music.
 For more information about the event, contact Mae Smith at 972-237-8107 or firstname.lastname@example.org.

 Costume Contest Registration